Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 More boring facts:
 - The **root** node is the entry point.
 Leaves are nodes with no children.
 - A binary tree is _proper_ if each node has either zero or two children.
-- The recursive definition: a binary tree has a root, the root has 0 to 2 binary trees as children
+- *The recursive definition:* a binary tree has a root, the root has 0 to 2 binary trees as children (left subtree, right subtree)

 > [!tip] Binary Search Trees